SastaDev/Auto-Channel-Comment-Telegram-User-Bot/README.md

 # Auto-Channel-Comment-Telegram-User-Bot
 A telegram userbot to automatically comment in channel on new posts.

+<b>Features:</b>
+• 1.
+Multiple Languages Support.
+• 2.
+Can get channel id.
+• 3.
+Can set random text for channels.
+• 4.
+Can add or remove, id of targeted channel.
+• 5.
+Fast & Easy!

 Programming Language: Python Version 3.6 or above

 Libraby: Telethon (https://telegram.me/telethonupdates)